denten-books/plain-text/2-device.md

 could not be reduced to the mere manipulation of physical form, independent of the aesthetic object as an idea.
 "In art, technique is not mechanistic," he wrote.
 "Technique animates and motivates the aesthetic object at every point" [@bakhtin_k_2003, 310].
 In this equation between the work of art as an idea and an object, Bakhtin approximated the following formula: "the audience is equivalent to the creator, minus technique."
 The audience experiences the creative process of the making of the work of art, though without an understanding of the craft involved.
 Alternatively, the author "equals the audience plus technique" [@bakhtin_k_2003, 373-4].
 For Bakhtin, technique served as the "method of processing content through material" [@bakhtin_k_2003, 249].
 Again we return to the notion of technique as a mode of labor or a procedure, which transforms raw material into a work of art, no long an object limited by its physical dimensions.
-The goal of poetics---the study of formation---for Bakhtin was therefore the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and the object of art as a thing [@bakhtin_k_2003, 275].
-Technique is thereby seen as a mechanism for transforming ideas into things and the other way around.
+The goal of poetics---the study of formation---for Bakhtin was therefore the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as a thing and the object of art as an idea [@bakhtin_k_2003, 275].

 Even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists stopped short of including the physical properties of inscription into literary analysis.
-The "matter" of materialist poetics was nevertheless limited to the rather abstract notion of language, which still seemed to exist independently of its physical manifestations.
+The "matter" of materialist poetics was nevertheless limited to the rather abstract notion of language, which still often seems to exist independently of its physical manifestations.
 With this in mind, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
-Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an material artifact.
+Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world.
 The nesting doll structure of literary instrumentation ends at the book.
-Nabokov's prose reveals the surface of the page as the outer-most literary device containing all other literary devices.
+Nabokov's prose reveals the outer-most literary device containing all other literary devices.
 Recall, for example the conclusion of his 1936 *Invitation of Beheading*, which ends in the imagined dissolution of the diegetic, fictional world and a glimpse of the material reality "on the other side" of the page:

 > Everything was falling.
 A spinning wind was picking up and whirling: dust,